MathCancer/PhysiCell/README.md

   + heterogeneity
   + cancer biorobots (updates spring constant from 0.05 to 0.5)

++ Added new signals:
+  + `apoptotic` returns 1 if a cell is apoptotic, and 0 otherwise
+  + `necrotic` returns 1 if a cell is necrotic, and 0 otherwise

++ Added new behaviors:
+  + `immunogenicity to [cell type]` is the cell's immunogenicity to a specific cell type.
+The probability that cell `i` attacks cell `j` in $[t,t+\Delta t]$ is $\textrm{attack}\_{ij} \cdot \textrm{immunogenicity}\_{ji} \Delta t.$
+  + `cell attachment rate` is the rate at which the cell forms spring links with other cells.
+  + `cell detachment rate` is the rate at which spring links break.
+  + `maximum number of cell attachments` is the maximum number of spring links.
+  + `is_movable` can be set to 0 (false) to make an agent rigid: it will exert forces on other cells, but it itself cannot be moved.
+This behavior right now is somewhat fragile if used dynmaically, but can reliably be used during tissue setup.

 ### Minor new features and changes:
 #### 1.11.0
-+ New `apoptotic` and `necrotic` cell signals are available for use in simulation rules.
 + Added `is_movable` to the set of cell behaviors.
 Set this to 0 (false) to make an agent rigid: it will exert forces on other cells, but it itself cannot be moved.
+This behaviro

 ### Beta features (not fully supported):